-2020 10-Year Treasury: +1.00%
+2020 10-Year Treasury: 1.00%

-We forecast that the 10-year Treasury yield will be 1.00% by year end, supported by an economic recovery in the second half of the year.
+We forecast that the 10-year Treasury yield will be 1.00% by year end and 1.40% in 12 months, supported by an economic recovery in 4Q20 and 2021.
 Given the substantial Energy sector and brick and mortar retailer exposure of high-yield bonds, we maintain our preference for investment-grade and municipal bonds given the Fed's purchases of these sectors.

-3 EQUITIES
+EQUITIES